hbr-l/polypy/docs/guide.md

 quite a lot (i.e., actually not necessary when using Magic-Login).

 #### Magic-Login
-If you use Mail/Magic-Login (btw. __NEVER TYPE IN A NUMBER CODE FROM ANY MAIL INTO MAGIC'S LOGIN PAD THAT YOU HAVEN'T REQUESTED YOURSELF OF FROM ANY THIRD PARTY__), you can obtain the necessary credentials by:
+If you use Mail/Magic-Login (btw. __NEVER TYPE IN A NUMBER CODE INTO MAGIC'S LOGIN PAD THAT YOU HAVEN'T ACTIVELY REQUESTED YOURSELF__), you can obtain the necessary credentials by:
 1) Open DevTools of your browser and search for a websocket named "user".
 The first websocket message sent, contains your api key, secret and passphrase
 2) Your wallet address (usually used in `polypy` for `maker_funder`/`maker` argument) is displayed on Polymarket's website